MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quarantine-orders.md

 ## Quarantine order scrap

 As part of the quarantine order process, you can scrap inventory.
-When you process scrap, the status of the inventory will be set to *Sold* by an issue transaction from the quarantine warehouse.
+When you process scrap, the status of the inventory is set to *Sold* by an issue transaction from the quarantine warehouse.

 ## Additional resources

 - [Inventory blocking](inventory-blocking.md)

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]